 3. Building Websites

 With Azure’s platform as a service solution (PaaS), you can quickly build and deploy a new website and then do dev and test.
 For users who already have websites, Azure accommodates them too.
 You can migrate your existing website, that’s already in production, to Azure.
 Microsoft Azure websites support a ton of features like custom domains SSL, auto scaling and it also provides an SLA on single standard instances.
 With Azure, you can create new applications from scratch or you can deploy existing applications built using asp.net, PHP Python or Nod.js.
 It’s flexible enough to accommodate all these languages.

 Azure is ideal for websites that have unpredictable elements attached to them; like bandwidth used or storage space consumed.
-With its scalability, Azure can scale up when needed therefore avoiding any hindrance in the performance of a website due to a lot of traffic or its large size.
+With its cloud scalability, Azure can scale up when needed therefore avoiding any hindrance in the performance of a website due to a lot of traffic or its large size.